PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Background

 \subsection{Network Model}

-An interconnection network can be modeled as an undirected graph $G(V,E)$: $V(G)$ is the set of switching nodes, or vertices, $\abs{V(G)}$ is the order of $G$, and $E$ is the set of links, or edges.
-In co-packaged networks, each node functions as both a router and a compute endpoint.
+In direct networks, each switch is directly linked to or integrated with a compute endpoint.
+Hence, the topology of a direct network can be modeled as an undirected graph $G(V,E)$ where $V(G)$ is the set of switching nodes, or vertices, $\abs{V(G)}$ is the order of $G$, and $E$ is the set of links, or edges.
 Each node has $d$ links to other nodes where $d$ is the \emph{network radix}, or \emph{degree}.
 The maximum length of shortest paths between any node pair is the \emph{diameter}~$D$.
 In this paper, we consider networks of diameter $3$.